bmddota/barebones/README.md

 ---
 ###TODO:
-* Add lots more utility functions.
+* Always looking to add more useful utility functions.